 The Internal Revenue Service has determined that the Foundation is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, and the California Franchise Tax Board has determined that the Foundation is exempt from California franchise and/or income tax under Section 23701(d) of the Revenue and Taxation Code.
-The Foundation is subject to federal excise tax imposed on private foundations at 2% or at 1% if certain conditions are met.
+The Foundation is subject to federal excise tax imposed on private foundations at 1.39%.
 The excise tax is imposed on net investment income, as defined by federal regulations.
-The Foundation forecasts qualifying for a 2% excise tax rate for fiscal 2019.
 The Foundation provides for deferred federal excise tax on unrealized gains on investments at a rate of 1.39%.